Assented to 2005-03-23

 (5) [Repealed, 2015, c.
 36, s.
 178]

-(7) Notwithstanding the Indian Act or any instrument conferring a right or interest in reserve lands, if there are outstanding taxes payable pursuant to a law made under paragraph (1)(a) for more than two years, the first nation may assign the right or interest in accordance with the conditions and procedures prescribed by regulation.
+(7) Despite the Indian Act or any instrument or act conferring an interest or right in reserve lands, if there are outstanding taxes payable under a law made under paragraph (1)(a) for more than two years, the First Nation may assign the interest or right in accordance with the conditions and procedures prescribed by regulation.

 Marginal note:Judicial notice

 (8) In any proceedings, judicial notice may be taken of a local revenue law.

 (9) The Statutory Instruments Act does not apply in respect of local revenue laws or laws made under section 9.

 6 (1) At least 30 days — or any longer period fixed by a standard made under subsection 35(1) — before making a law under paragraph 5(1)(a), (a.1) or (c), including a law repealing or amending such a law, other than a law referred to in subsection 10(1), the council of a First Nation shall